Wenlin-Chen/ADKF-IFT/README.md

 We implement ADKF-IFT (which is called ADKT in this repository), DKL, DKT and CNP on FS-Mol.
 We adapt the official code of PAR to FS-Mol.
 We also provide code for performing regression on FS-Mol for all models suitable for regression.
 These can be found in the `fs_mol` folder.

 All **raw result data**, plots, and notebooks for producing the result plots in the paper can be found in the `visualize_results` folder.
+Our ADKF-IFT model checkpoints for both classification and regression can be downloaded from [figshare](https://figshare.com/articles/online_resource/adkf-ift-weights_zip/22070105).

 In addition, the code for reproducing the four representative out-of-domain molecular design experiments (for prediction and Bayesian optimization) can be found in the `bayes_opt` folder.